iamshantoo/iamshantoo/README.md

 ## 👨‍💻 About Me

 * 🎮 **Unity Developer** with 4+ years of experience building cross-platform games, simulations, and real-time 3D experiences.
-* 🚀 Currently working as an **Experience Engineer (Unity)** at Singularity Limited, creating interactive AR/VR/XR titles and web games like *Dettol Warriors*.
+* 🚀 Currently working as an **Experience Engineer (Unity)** at Singularity Limited, creating games, simulation, interactive applications and AR/VR/MR titles.
 * 🛠️ Deeply focused on **Unity 6**, gameplay mechanics, UI programming, and performance optimization.
 * 🥽 Passionate about spatial computing, actively developing VR walkthroughs and survival experiences for **Meta Quest 2**, and integrating AR foundations (Vuforia, ARCore).
 * 📱 Experienced in Android mobile development (using Kotlin), including developing and publishing the WebView App for **bdgameghor.net** on the Google Play Store.